adriancooke/drupal-for-designers/docs/local-drupal-on-macos.md

 ## 💧 Install Drupal

 This command uses Composer via DDEV to install Drupal.
-We’ll use the name **waterfall** as the project name because this is used in the [course](https://civicactions.atlassian.net/wiki/spaces/DES/pages/633503745/Local+Drupal+on+macOS#%F0%9F%93%96-Course), but it could be anything as long as you use hyphens between words if using more than one (e.g. **calvin-hobbes**).
+We’ll use the name **waterfall** as the project name because this is used in the [course](#course), but it could be anything as long as you use hyphens between words if using more than one (e.g. **calvin-hobbes**).
 Choose wisely as this will become the first part of your site’s hostname (URL).
 These instructions are based on the  [DDEV installation guide for Drupal](https://ddev.readthedocs.io/en/stable/users/quickstart/#drupal).
-Thanks to [Jess Straatmann](https://civicactions.atlassian.net/wiki/people/63165cf18473817d7d056bda?ref=confluence) for setting me on the DDEV path!

 Commands: